PEM-Humboldt/biomodelos-sdm/README.md

 3. Create in RStudio a new script.
 It can be achieve going to "File" tool bar, "New File" and then "R Script".
 It may well be used the icon "New file" right under the tool bar "File" or using the keyboard shortcut "Ctrl+Shift+N" in windows.

-4. Load setup functions of **Biomodelos 2**.
+4. Load the setup functions of **Biomodelos 2**.
 In the script editor type

 ```
 source(setup.R)